Gay India · Country Guide

 The Indian currency is rupee (INR).
 ATM’s are available in most large towns and cities in India.
-However, carrying cash or travellers cheques as backup is advisable.
+However, carrying cash or travelers cheques as backup is advisable.

-Major currencies such as US dollars, UK pounds and euros are easy to change though some banks accept travellers cheques only (your passport required).
+Major currencies such as US dollars, UK pounds and euros are easy to change though some banks accept travelers cheques only (your passport required).

 230V/50Hz, Indian (Old British)/European plugs